 You have developed an array of work based on tenebrism.
 Do you intensively study the works of past masters such as of Caravaggio who dramatised chiaroscuro?

-No I didn’t.
+No, I didn’t.
 I just wanted to create some images that had dynamic lighting and wanted to make the objects glow.
 It wasn’t until after I created some of the pieces that people referenced Caravaggio.
 I look at him now and am completely entertained with his execution and craftsmanship.

 How do you train your mind in not only seeing through but also capturing human emotions on canvas as is evident in your figurative works?

-Good question, and I don’t think I can answer it.
-I love personality and body language and I think Illustration helped me see how important a pose can be.
+Good question and I don’t think I can answer it.
+I love the personality and body language and I think Illustration helped me see how important a pose can be.
 I usually have an idea of what I want but when working with the model it doesn’t turn out the way I envisioned, it is usually better.
 I don’t think I would be able to capture the emotion if it wasn’t there with the model.
 How about we just blame the model for the emotion and I am just a camera capturing the moment.

 Tell us about the genesis of your project, ‘Mugshots’?

 I don’t know if I am done with the project.
 I have done 18 finished pieces and I am debating on making 50.
 It has been fun to work on but they are hard to sell.
 So I am debating on creating more.
-In short the show is stating that we as humans are all criminal in one way or another, it is just that most of us are not caught.
-I interviewed each person (some have been arrested and some haven’t) and created a booking sheet based off of the stories they shared.
+In short, the show is stating that we as humans are all criminal in one way or another, it is just that most of us are not caught.
+I interviewed each person (some have been arrested and some haven’t) and created a booking sheet based on of the stories they shared.
 The booking sheet is presented alongside the painting so people can see these ‘contemporary portraits’ and gain an understanding of who they are.
-Each painting is life sized and the frames are carved out to show their height.
+Each painting is life-sized and the frames are carved out to show their height.
 Each mug shot is then hung according to the individual’s height so it looks like a line up when you walk into the gallery space.
 I was marrying contemporary and traditional art by making my traditionally painted portraits an installation.

 A brick has every right to be painted as well as a portrait.
 I have sold almost all of my brick paintings (didn’t think that would happen).
 I take my craft very seriously and strive to effectively depict whatever I paint whether it is a background object or a button on a shirt.
 I also try not to paint too much detail so that it is all figured out for the viewer.
 The bricks were found in a large pile a couple of doors down from my house.
-The owners of the house bull dozed 90% of the house and left the bricks in huge piles.
+The owners of the housing bulldozed 90% of the house and left the bricks in huge piles.
 When I walked by an image of the holocaust popped into my head.
 When I lived in DC I went to the Museum often and it looked just like the piles of shoes, and clothes in the museum.
 So I took about 12 bricks and painted them one by one.

 When I first started painting I worked for UPS as a data analyzer and then a supervisor.
 Work started at 3 or 4 am, so every time I went to work I saw the moon out and I noticed these amazing colours that existed around the moon.
-Most of the moondog paintings were done from memory, but a couple were painted while outside in the moon light.
+Most of the Moondog paintings were done from memory, but a couple were painted while outside in the moonlight.
 There is so much peace in the early mornings and that is what I was trying to capture.

 If you are asked to depict your journey so far on canvas how would it look like?

 A lost dog… I don’t think I will ever find a ‘process’, it changes every time I paint and it depends on what I paint.
 Right when I think I know how to paint I get lost again and have no idea what I am doing.
-Same thing with subject matter, I pick what appeals to me and paint it.
+Same thing with the subject matter, I pick what appeals to me and paint it.

 My favourite holiday destination?
 Well, where ever I am, I love just enjoying what is around me and I have been all over the USA and love every part of it.
 I love fresh and raw food … mmmm so good.
 I love dancing while painting!
 I like movies that open my understanding, like ‘A Beautiful Mind’.
-As for books I like self–help books, or books on art or the body.
+As for books, I like self–help books, or books on art or the body.
 Love anatomy books … they have nice pictures.

 Find more of his work at his website.